Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 Installing PHP

 We used a package manager to install PHP on our Linux client machines.
 A package manager is a program that installs and uninstalls software, and keeps track of the components each piece of software needs.
 On Ubuntu, we used the Synaptic package manager to install PHP.
-On RedHat, we used the redhat-config-packages package manager to install PHP from RPMs.
+On Red Hat, we used the redhat-config-packages package manager to install PHP from RPMs.

-Installing PHP from Packages on Ubuntu
+Installing PHP from packages on Ubuntu

 1. On the System menu, choose Administration, and then choose Synaptic Package Manager.

-3. In Synaptic Package Manager, mark php5 and php5-odbc for installation.
+3. In Synaptic Package Manager, mark php5/ and php5-odbc for installation.

 4. If you want to run PHP from the command line as well as from under Apache, mark php-cli for installation.

-5. Click the Apply button.
+5. Choose the Apply button.

-Installing PHP from RPMs on RedHat
+Installing PHP from RPMs on Red Hat

-1. Click the RedHat icon, and then click Add/Remove Applications from the System Settings menu.
+1. Select the Red Hat icon, and then choose Add/Remove Applications from the System Settings menu.

-2. Type the root password when prompted.
+2. Enter the root password when prompted.

 3. Add the php and php-odbc Web Server packages.

-4. Click the Update button.
+4. Choose the Update button.

 Testing PHP